A diagnosis of cancer can affect one's work identity — especially if you see yourself as a provider, protector and moving-up-the-ladder kind of guy.

 Larry, 58, had worked at a government agency for 23 years when he found out he had prostate cancer.

-He and his wife had both worked for many years.
-Financially, they would be OK.
+He and his wife had both worked for many years and knew they would be OK financially.

-He first dealt with the issue of treatment choice.
-After much debate, he chose surgery.
+He first dealt with the issue of treatment choice and after much debate, he chose surgery.

 Then came a surprising issue: the lack of structure in his day.

 "This was the first time I had that much unstructured time," he says.
 His doctor advised six weeks off from work to recover.

 He found himself antsy at the start of his day.

 How he coped: Thinking about his long-held wish to be creative in photography, he picked up his camera and walked around the city.
 As his energy allowed, he photographed whatever looked interesting.